UPDATED November 1st, 2017

 As much of the country swelters under record-breaking heat, thinking about cool fall, moonlit nights may be just what we all need.
-Jacket weather’s right around the corner and fall trend reports have hit the newstands, so it’s time to start planning a little wardrobe rejuvenation.
+Jacket weather’s right around the corner and fall fashion trend reports have hit the newstands, so it’s time to start planning a little wardrobe rejuvenation.
 Despite the dismal economy (or perhaps to distract us from it) designers have offered up a bounty of cozy, wearable, and brightly colored clothes this season.
 Luckily, you don’t need to buy haute couture to remain au courant.
 Translate these runway looks into real life without a closet revamp.

 Tartans & Plaid are so evocative—conjuring up images of Catholic school-girl uniforms, ‘80s post-punk glam, ‘90s grunge, and in 2011—playful chic.
 On the runways it ran the full gamut, so wear whatever plaid you please.
 Shoes and accessories are an easy way to infuse your wardrobe with pattern.